 How can I apply for SSH Housing?

-You can register for SSH housing from Monday, April 1, and reserve a room from Monday, April 8.
-Simply go to the SSH website, click on Groningen and then on “Reserve your room or residence in Groningen”.
+Please note that SSH Housing for September 2019 are fully booked.
+Usually, you can register for SSH housing and reserve a room from April onwards.
+Simply go to the SSH website, click on Groningen and then on "Reserve your room or residence in Groningen".
 Remember to apply to SSH as early as possible.
 You are able to reserve your room once you have received a conditional, provisional or unconditional offer from the University - so don’t delay!.

 - Once you have an offer from the UG, you can register for accommodation at SSH.
 After you register, you will receive information from us about how to finalise your registration.

-- From Monday, 8 April, you can start looking for a room on the SSH site and book it (it’s a fully automated process).
+- You can start looking for a room on the SSH site and book it (it’s a fully automated process).
 During this process, you will automatically sign the rental agreement.

 - After the booking is finalised, please pay the reservation fee and the first and last month’s rent within 24 hours using a MasterCard or Visa.